Hiking the Praia – Lagoa do Fogo Trail

 Now lets get into the hike itself.
 As mentioned the hike is broken up into four main sections – first the trail through the farmland, then into the Japanese Cedar forest alongside the aqueduct, followed by the open greenery leading to the lake itself.
 The way back is on the same trail so everything would just be in reverse.

-No joke here, the beginning of this hike is not easy at all.
-There is a steady uphill climb for the first 2-3 kilometers.
+No joke here, the beginning of this hike is not that easy.
+There is a steady uphill climb for the first 2-3 kilometers, where most of the elevation is gained – around +300 meters.
 There is not much of a view during this portion but you will be passing by various farmland as you make your up the dirt path.
 Look out for the various animals too!
 Plenty of goats were running throughout the area during our hike.

 You will then enter the forest with these massive Japanese Cedar trees lining the path.
 Also here you be walking alongside an old aqueduct, which makes for some awesome picture opportunities.
 As you continue your way alongside the aqueduct you will come across some points when you get to take in views of the Atlantic Ocean out in the distance.